iMattPro/similartopics/README.md

 ------
 * ACP Module is complete
 * Migrations is complete
-* Support for my Topic Preview extension has been added
 * UCP events is complete
+* Topic Preview support is complete
 * To-do: support non-FULLTEXT searches?